Tips for First-Time Attendee

 - Business cards to help with networking

-- Fully charged cell phone — We can only make emergency announcements throughout the facility, so make sure to bring your cell phone fully charged to keep in touch with colleagues throughout the day.
+- Fully charged cell phone — Make sure to bring your cell phone fully charged to keep in touch with colleagues throughout the day.
+If you do find that your batteries are low, join us at our "recharging stations" on the Common Ground.

-- Your Laptop — If you with to check your email remotely or do some work, the facility offers complimentary Wi-Fi service.
+- Your Laptop — If you wish to check your email remotely or do some work, the facility offers complimentary Wi-Fi service.

 Start to finish at the show: